jacksleight/statamic-memberbox/README.md

 * Plus these additional user forms:
 	* Activate account
 	* Edit account
+	* Update password
-* A `{{ members }}` tag that allows you to control what content is restricted to members, and direct users to login when necessary
+* A `{{ members }}` tag that makes it super simple to control what content is restricted to which members and how
+* A handful of utility helpers and tags

 ### Who’s a Member?